 Unlike the big hair of the 80s that many women (and men) would like to forget they were part of, 1950 s hair was full of volume but in a sophisticated way.
 Curls were larger and updos were taller as the decade moved on, making looks like the pompadour, beehive and overly large chignons to be incredibly popular.

 Although the hairdryer was invented, it wasn’t the handheld variety you have in your bathroom.
 If you have ever had highlights put in your hair or gotten a perm, you are probably familiar with the hairdryers at salons that surround your entire head with heat (and noise), offering an intense drying action.
-To create many of the 1950s hair everyone loves, women would set their hair in pin curls and then sit under the dryer.
+To create many of the 1950s hair everyone loves, women would set their hair in pin curls and then sit under the best hair dryer.
 To do this, you need bobby pins and setting lotion.

 Basically, all you do is take strands of hair that are about an inch thick and roll them like a pinwheel, beginning at the ends, traveling up to your scalp.
 This curl was pinned in place with a bobby pin and left to dry.
 This is easy to do before you go to bed at night as well, then you sleep with a scarf on and in the morning you take the bobby pins out to be granted loads of curls.